 - Current IICE identifies the target IICE when there are multiple IICE units defined within an implementation.
-The IICE is selected from the drop-down menu. - IICE type a read-only field that specifies the type of IICE unit currently selected regular (the default) or rtd (real-time debugging).
-The IICE type is set from the project view in the user interface when a new IICE is defined. - Buffer type specifies the type of RAM to be used to capture the on-chip signal data.
-The default value is internal_memory; the hapssram setting configures the IICE to additionally use external HAPSRAM for the HAPS Deep Trace Debug feature.
+The IICE is selected from the drop-down menu. - IICE type a read-only field that specifies the type of IICE unit currently selected.
+The only supported type is regular. - Buffer type specifies the type of RAM to be used to capture the on-chip signal data.
+The only supported type is internal_memory.

 - Sample depth specifies the amount of data captured for each sampled signal.
 Sample depth is limited by the capacity of the FPGAs implementing the design, but must be at least 8 due to the pipelined architecture of the IICE.
 For information on using the advanced sampling modes, see the User Guide. - Allow qualified sampling when checked, causes the Identify instrumentor to build an IICE block that is capable or performing qualified sampling.
 When qualified sampling is enabled, one data value is sampled each time the trigger condition is true.
 With qualified sampling, you can follow the operation of the design over a longer period of time (for example, you can observe the addresses in a number of bus cycles by sampling only one value for each bus cycle instead of a full trace).
 Using qualified sampling includes a slight area and clock-speed penalty. - Allow always-armed triggering when checked, saves the sample buffer for the most recent trigger and waits for the next trigger or until interrupted.
 When always-armed sampling is enabled, a snapshot is taken each time the trigger condition becomes true.
 With always-armed triggering, you always acquire the data associated with the last trigger condition prior to the interrupt.
 This mode is helpful when analyzing a design that uses a repeated pattern as a trigger (for example, bus cycles) and then randomly freezes.
 You can retrieve the data corresponding to the last time the repeated pattern occurred prior to freezing.
 Using always-armed sampling includes a slight area and clock-speed penalty. - Allow data compression when checked, adds compression logic to the IICE to support sample data compression in the Identify debugger (see the User Guide for more information).
 When unchecked (the default), compression logic is excluded from the IICE, and data compression in the Identify debugger is unavailable.
 Note that there is a logic data overhead associated with data compression and that the check box should be left unchecked when sample data compression is not to be used. - Sample clock determines when signal data is captured by the IICE.
 The sample clock can be any signal in the design that is a single-bit scalar type.
-Enter the complete hierarchical path of the signal as the parameter value.

-Note: You can also specify the sample clock signal by right-clicking on the watchpoint icon (or signal name) and selecting Sample Clock from the popup menu.
+Enter the complete hierarchical path of the signal as the parameter value. - Note: You can also specify the sample clock signal by right-clicking on the watchpoint icon (or signal name) and selecting Sample Clock from the popup menu.